greggman/HappyFunTimes/docs/makinggames.md

     files because they'll be pointing to one installation.

         OSX: ~/Library/Application Support/HappyFunTimes
-        Windows: /Users/<name>/AppData/Local/Greggman/HappyFunTimes or
+        Windows: /Users/<name>/AppData/Local/HappyFunTimes
-             or  /Users/<name>/AppData/Roaming/Greggman/HappyFunTimes
         Linux: ~/.happyfuntimes

-    After that either run happyfuntimes from the installer to make that the installation or type `node start.js --app-mode` from the cloned folder if you're using a cloned repo.
+    After that either run happyfuntimes you installed using the installer to make that the configured version, or, type `node start.js --app-mode` from the cloned folder if you're using a cloned repo.

-*   <a id="nodejs"/>Install [node.js](http://nodejs.org/download/).

 *   <a id="msysgit"/>If on Windows install msysgit (http://msysgit.github.io/)